-In this course the works of Western composers are studied closely in terms of harmony and content, Tonal counterpoint is also introduced.
-Prerequisite: MUS 204.
+In this course the works of Western composers are studied closely in terms of harmony and content.
+Tonal counterpoint is also introduced.
+Lab activities will be ear-training and sightsinging.
+Three lectures and two laboratory periods per week, Prerequisite: MUS 0204.
 (W)

-MUS 0206 Musicianship VI (Twentieth Century Styles & Techniques) This course deals with the basics of modern styles and techniques of composition used by Debussy, Stravinsky, Schoenberg, and other 20th century composers.
+MUS 0206 Advanced Music Theory VI

+This course deals with the basics of modern styles and techniques of composition used by Debussy, Stravinsky, Schoenberg, and other 20th century composers.
 The newest trends in electronic music are also discussed.
-Prerequisite: MU5 0205.
-(5p)
+Lab activities will be ear-training and sightsinging.
+Three lectures and two laboratory periods per week.